 Soy-Glazed Sweet Potatoes with Sesame Seeds

 These Easy Soy-Glazed Sweet Potatoes with Sesame Seeds are a delicious new way to eat sweet potatoes!
-And this tasty way to cook sweet potatoes is vegan and gluten-free and perfect for a holiday meal.
+This tasty way to cook sweet potatoes is vegan and gluten-free and perfect for a holiday meal.
 Use Sweet Potato Recipes to find more sweet potato options!.

 I’m adding this you-must-try-it recipe for Soy-Glazed Sweet Potatoes with Sesame Seeds to the list we’re compiling of Carb-Conscious Thanksgiving Recipes, and if your family serves those brown sugar laden sweet potatoes that show up at Thanksgiving, this version would be a nice change of pace.The recipe is from Deborah Madison’s Local Flavors, a classic book I just discovered.
 When I was making this the first time I said on Twitter that I wasn’t sure it would turn out, and Deborah Madison fans told me never to doubt her.
 After I tasted it, I could see they were right.
 It’s early in the Thanksgiving recipe testing season, but I wouldn’t be surprised if this turned out to be my favorite Thanksgiving recipe of 2009!